GRACE COMMUNITY CHURCH OF WEST ALLIS, INC.

 - MARRIAGE AND HUMAN SEXUALITY

+We believe that from the beginning God made humanity male and female.
+Accordingly, gender identity is determined by one’s biological sex as given by God at the point of conception.
 We believe God designed marriage to reveal the union between Christ and the Church.
 Marriage is the life-long, covenantal union between and only between one man and one woman.
 It is the exclusive setting for the exercise of God’s good gift of sexual intimacy.
 All other forms of sexual activity violate God’s law and pervert his gift.8

 Article IV.
 COVENANT OF CONDUCT